What are you looking for?

 Why it matters: A genuinely inclusive school is one where every person — regardless of identity, background, or experience — feels they belong and can thrive.

-• icon Integrated diverse perspectives into curriculum
+• Integrated diverse perspectives into curriculum

 4.4 Support for Different Learning Styles